-Apple is charging forward into the augmented-reality eyewear market with a pair of spectacular spectacles dubbed Apple Glass (via TechRadar).
+Apple is charging forward into the AR eyewear market with a pair of spectacular spectacles dubbed Apple Glass (via TechRadar).

-Jon Prosser, a leaker known for having exclusive insight into Apple's future plans, revealed a lot of juicy information about Apple Glass in a YouTube video that sent shockwaves around the tech community.
+In late May, Jon Prosser, a reliable leaker known for having exclusive insight into Apple's future plans, revealed a lot of juicy information about Apple Glass in a YouTube video that sent shockwaves around the tech community.

 - Apple 2020 iPad Pro rumor roundup: Everything you need to know

 - The next MacBook Pro could have the largest trackpad ever

 - MacBooks will ditch Intel for custom Apple CPU next year (report)

 We've been hearing speculation and rumors about Apple AR headsets for years, but there hasn't been any substantial information about the project -- until Prosser spilled the beans on Front Page News (his YouTube channel).

 In June, new information about Apple Glass poured in from a different leaker: Bloomberg's Mark Gunman.
 With Gunman's revelations, we now know that Apple Glass was codenamed N421 by the Apple team for their top secret AR project.
 But Apple Glass's mysteriousness is beginning to unravel -- here's everything we know about Apple Glass, or N421, to date.

 Apple Glass price